 So, the goal for today is find a mentor, a loved one, a wise old lady, whoever and have a honest discussion about what troubles you.
 Once you face the darkness you can push your way through into the light.
 It doesn’t have to be complicated.

-Jonathan, Founder of Mr Carter's Essentials.
+Jonathan, Founder of COOL CARTER.